mickelindahl/docker_nginx/README.md

 Reverse proxy with nginx server in docker container from [jwilder/nginx](https://github.com/jwilder/nginx-proxy).

-Copy `sample.docker-compose.yml` to `docker-compose.yml`.
-Change paths to volumes in `docker-compose.yml` accordingly to your environemnt.
-Run `docker-compose up` -d in app directory to start service.

 Note:
 - `network_mode: "bridge" is important to add to compose file container.
 Otherwise nginx can not connect to the container.